Naming of cider Aachen Germany

-Greek geographer Strabo writing at the time of the expansion of the Roman Empire describes sidra in his journey through Spain’s Asturia region in 60 B.C which would pre-date Julius Caesar’s discovery in the UK in 55BC.
+Greek geographer Strabo writing at the time of the expansion of the Roman Empire describes sidra in "his journey" through Spain’s Asturia region in 60 B.C which would pre-date Julius Caesar’s discovery in the UK in 55BC.
 However, on further analysis it appears that Strabo the Greek was born in 64BC and, barring the possibility of him being a drunk literary toddler, it seems like any such reference in his works is second hand information he acquired from someone else at a later date.
 His writings on the topic were likely compiled between 7BC and 23AD and some sources believe he never visited Northern Spain at all.

 TeePee Cider started Wairarapa

 It was in September that the first batch of trees were ordered from Bill Struthers of Nga Rakau Nurseries Auckland.

 English Apple Cider Brandy Hereford

 He imported a pot still made in 1905 from Normandy where apple brandy is called Calvados and called it King Offa’s Distillery after the local Anglo Saxon Mercian King.
 Bertram obtained Royal patronage and the Queen donated oak for making English oak barrels for the brandy maturation.
 At Bulmer’s Centenary Bertram presented the Queen a bottle of apple brandy made in those casks.
 Sadly King Offa's distillery has closed but Julian Temperley in Somerset is making excellent apple brandy for many years from 1989.

 Pomona Herefordiensis Hereford

-Cider a Poem in two Books: John Philips Egypt
+Cyder a Poem in two Books: John Philips Egypt

 Worlidge published his book on cider , Vinetum britannicum, He advocated the production of cider over that of wine in England England

-Worlidge published his book on cider , Vinetum britannicum, He advocated the production of cider over that of wine in England
+Worlidge published his book on cider , Vinetum Britannicum.

 Andrew Lea: Craft cider Making Oxford England

-Andrew writes first modern comprehensive lay book on cider making.
+Andrew wrote the first modern comprehensive lay book on cider making.
 He is a retired chemist/ plant biochemist/ food scientist by profession, and after a career at Long Ashton ( Cider) Research Station near Bristol, was the former Head of the Beverage Research section in a contract food analysis and consultancy company.
 He knows his tannins!
 He has been very gracious and helpful to many cider makers over the years with his website and the Google group, Cider Workshop

 Andrew is an amateur cider maker which started when he worked at the Long Ashton Research Station near Bristol, where he took his Ph.D in the 1970’s.
-The cider research part of the Station closed in 1981.
+The cider research part of the Station sadly closed in 1981.

 Percy Bulmer starts the age of industrial cider production Hereford